szweibel/DHRIFT-Workshops/creating-simulations.md

         return random.randint(1, self.sides)
 ```

 We first define (`def`) our method, and pass in the parameter `self`, which allows us to access the data members of our class.
 Next, we generate a random number using the `random` library.
 The `randint` method returns an integer in a range between the first value (`1`) and the second (`self.sides`).
 We also `return` the value from the method so we can check the results.
-We first define (`def`) our method, and pass in the parameter `self`, which allows us to access the data members of our class.
-Next, we generate a random number using the `random` library.
-The `randint` method returns an integer in a range between the first value (`1`) and the second (`self.sides`).
-We also `return` the value from the method so we can check the results.

 ## Displaying Results